 The IPO Process

-Companies need to follow several steps in order to go public.
-Here’s a brief overview of of the steps in the IPO process:
+Companies need to follow several steps to go public.
+Here’s a brief overview of the steps in the IPO process:

 1. Choose an underwriter or group of underwriters (usually an investment bank registered with the SEC to offer underwriting services).